 - Self-employed work, freelancing or gig-economy, such as Deliveroo

 - Work as a full-time employee in a permanent position

 - A work placement that is not assessed and part of your studies

 - Taking part in business activities

 Check out Work Conditions for a Student for information on student jobs in the UK.

 Other little bits worth knowing

-All EU and international students will need to apply for a national insurance card before applying for a job.
-It can take up to 12 weeks for it to arrive, so contact your closed Work and Pensions Department to find out more.
+All international students will need to apply for a national insurance card before applying for student jobs in the UK.
+It can take up to 12 weeks for it to arrive, so contact the Department for Work and Pensions to find out more.